a man is carving a jack o lantern

 How to Find Pumpkin Light Alternatives Without Pumpkins

-While Halloween became more and more popular in recent years, there are more and more mainstream cultural elements blended into the celebration of Halloween.
+While Halloween has become more and more popular in recent years, there are more and more mainstream cultural elements blended into the celebration of Halloween.
 As for Jack-O-Lantern, people's creations are not only limited to pumpkins.
 There are many innovative creations of the Halloween lantern as an alternative to pumpkin lanterns for people to show their personalities.
-There are also area around the world like Canada that pumpkins are getting less and less, people are also seeking ways to replace pumpkins to celebrate.
+There are also areas around the world, like Canada, where pumpkins are getting less and less; people are also seeking ways to replace pumpkins to celebrate.

 Pineapple version of Jack-O-Lantern

 Take out your knife(better be a sharp one, but be careful!), and start cutting and digging and carving a pineapple for a Jack-O-Lantern this time!
+A great Halloween art!
 The rough surface of pineapples and sharp and hard green leaves on top makes it more like a ghost and funnier.
 Maybe pineapple is a better choice to simulate ghosts?
 Well, that's my personal opinion.

 Watermelon alternative